coreboot/coreboot/Documentation/contributing/project_ideas.md

 ## Port payloads to ARM, AArch64 or RISC-V
 While we have a rather big set of payloads for x86 based platforms, all other architectures are rather limited.
-Improve the situation by porting a payload to one of the platforms, for example GRUB2, U-Boot (the UI part), Tianocore, yabits, FILO, or Linux-as-Payload.
+Improve the situation by porting a payload to one of the platforms, for example GRUB2, U-Boot (the UI part), edk2, yabits, FILO, or Linux-as-Payload.

 Since this is a bit of a catch-all idea, an application to GSoC should pick a